 What about other recreational drugs, legal or not?

 If you are abusing an illegal drug, you will likely be denied coverage.
-(Again, abuse will likely turn up during a blood test in the application process.)
+(Again, abuse will likely turn up during a blood test in the application process, as most policies require a medical exam.)
 Alcohol and tobacco use will not disqualify you from coverage unless it’s significantly above average or there is a history of abuse.
 You should disclose all medicinal use of drugs during your application.